Letter 28015

 November 15, 2008

 But I think students should do the experiment first and the research later because a young student will almost never have the experience and self confidence to trust their own findings when they don't agree with the research.
-And consequently they will carefully practice and carefully learn "junk science" (learning to lie to them self and adjust what they "saw" to match the answer they're 'supposed' to get).
+And consequently they will carefully practice and carefully learn "junk science" (learning to subtly lie to themself and adjust what they "saw" to match the answer they're 'supposed' to get).

 So tell us what results she got when she tried to get electricity to flow through soda and orange juice, and then we'll try to help her understand those results.
 Good luck.